zakaria94/documentation/content/applications/sales/sales/amazon_connector/features.rst

 +----------------------+----------------------------+-------------------------------------+

 .. note::
-   The connector is designed to synchronize orders' data as detailed above.
-Other actions, such as downloading monthly fees reports, handling disputes, or issuing refunds must be managed from Amazon Seller Central, as usual.
+   The connector is designed to synchronize the data of sales orders, as detailed above.
+Other actions, such as downloading monthly fees reports, handling disputes, or issuing refunds, **must** be managed from the *Amazon Seller Central*, as usual.

 .. _amazon/supported-marketplaces:

-Supported Marketplaces
+Supported marketplaces
 ======================

-The Amazon Connector supports all the current marketplaces.
+The *Amazon Connector* supports all the current marketplaces.

-If a marketplace is not listed in your Amazon marketplaces, you can :ref:`add a new marketplace
+If a marketplace is not listed in your Amazon marketplaces, it's possible to :ref:`add a new marketplace <amazon/add-new-marketplace>`.
-<amazon/add-new-marketplace>`.

 .. seealso::
    - :doc:`setup`